GudSirSnek/Photonica-Engine/README.md

 This section goes over the main systems for development, add resources and ideas if you want.

 ### implementation of core systems
-The development needed to get any base game going
+The development needed to get a core game development framework going

 - core rendering system
   - shader loading and rendering